 In addition to accessing our on-demand resources, you’ll be able to have live chats or video calls with us.
 If you have a question, would like to hear more about our latest products and features, or just say hi – just drop us a line or request a meeting in our virtual booth.

 Of course, we’ll also be playing Kahoot!
-Participate in our special ISTE20 competition and get a chance to win some awesome prizes.
+Participate in the Kahoot!
+ISTE20 challenge and get a chance to win some awesome prizes.
 To visit our virtual booth, look for the Kahoot! logo in the expo area within the virtual conference environment!
 Register for free access to the ISTE expo hall.

 Not attending this year?
 We’ll make sure to keep everyone #NotAtISTE up to date!
 Follow our Twitter feed @getkahoot where we’ll be posting frequently throughout the event.
 After the event, we’ll also share a recap and useful resources on our blog.